Scarlett Johannson in Jurassic World: Rebirth

 Speaking of, should you see the second installment?

-I rate Captain America: The Winter Soldier four and half, but to account for my proclivity toward comic books, you can give or take a bisected star.
+Io account for my proclivity toward comic books, you can give or take a star.

 Remember it’s a sequel to both The Avengers and Captain America: The First Avenger.
 Those who haven’t seen these earlier films may find this bothersome, but the majority probably won’t.